NamOsMuleSoft/MS_BuildProjectFromSpecAndPopulateWithData/README.md

 PROMPT 1 :

-Can you please create me an API spec (openapi 3.0.0 and json) with name product-demo API It has 2 operations
+Can you please create me an API spec (openapi 3.0.0 and json) with name candidate-demo API It has 2 operations
 Get : that returns all
-Post : that allow to ton create from an array
+Post : that allow to create candidates from an array

 Object should contains
 - id
+- firstName
+- lastName
-- name
+- email
-- description
+- phoneNumber
-- price
+- jobTitle
+- grade (values could be : associate , junior, senior, principal)
-- randomnumber
+- coOptPersonEmail

 Name of the file must be  slugifyed version of the API name